Observational signatures of the giant planets collisions: Introduction

-At the various stages of planetary system evolution the planets can scatter gravitationally, collide, merge or destruct, with the release of fragments of different sizes and compositions \cite{ForChi07,RayBarMan08,Chaetal08,LiAgnLin10}.
-The catastrophic collisions are possible especially at the stage of planet formation, when mutual scattering of planets are most often, and their orbits are rather chaotic and unstable.
-The process of planetesimal collisions and merges is considered as the mechanism of aggregation and growth of the terrestrial planets and the central stony cores of giant planets.
-The collisions with the following merges or destructions of the terrestrial planets were considered, for example, in \cite{GenKokIda11,SteLei11-1,SteLei11-2}.
-Collisions and merges of giant planets may also be important factors in the early evolution of at least of some part of them.
-There are several mechanisms for the appearance of overlapping planetary orbits and collisions: collisions at the early chaotic stage, convergence and intersection of the orbits in their slow change (migration), the resonant and three-body interactions.
-Finally, the convergence of orbits can occur in the decay of planetary system due to the mass loss of the hosting star \cite{Veratal11}, including the loss of massive shells or the central star supernova explosion.
-Immediately after the explosion, the planets fly apart from the star system center, and the inner planets can catch outer ones, having larger velocity of the orbital motion.
-In this article we estimate the probabilities of these processes.
+The protoplanets can scatter gravitationally, collide, merge or destruct during the various stages of the planetary system evolution \cite{ForChi07,RayBarMan08,Chaetal08,LiAgnLin10}.
+The catastrophic collisions are possible especially at the early stage of planet formation, when mutual scattering of planets are most often, and the protoplanet orbits are rather chaotic and unstable.
+The process of planetesimal collisions and merges is considered as the mechanism of aggregation and growth of the terrestrial planets and as the central stony or metal cores of giant planets.
+The collisions with a successive merging or destruction of the terrestrial planets were considered, for example, in \cite{GenKokIda11,SteLei11-1,SteLei11-2}.
+Collisions and merges of the giant planets may also be the important factors in the early evolution of at least in some of protoplanetary systems \cite{LiAgnLin10}.
+There are several mechanisms for the appearance of the overlapping planetary orbits, resulting in the catastrophic collisions.
+These are the collisions at the early chaotic stage, the convergence and intersection of orbits in their slow evolution (migration) and the resonant and three-body interactions.